 Critically examine the impact and ethics of service in a global context by combining global engagement and service learning.
-The Kernodle Center for Service Learning and Community Engagement serves as the hub for this area, including some international Alternative Break programs.
+The Kernodle Center for Civic Life serves as the hub for this area, including some international Alternative Break programs.
 In addition, many study abroad programs offer opportunities to engage in service — some are dedicated service-learning programs, where others offer optional volunteer opportunities:

 Integrate global engagement with research to deepen your inquiry and understanding of global challenges.
 The Center for Research on Global Engagement can help you combine these two areas and offers funding, among other resources.
 You could choose to pursue Elon undergraduate research credit while on study abroad or Study USA, such as 499 credit, or you could choose one of the many programs that embeds research into their curriculum or offers supplementary opportunities to engage in research:

-Calling the Elon Campus Safety & Police is the most effective way to respond to emergencies abroad, outside of the Elon Global Education Center’s regular business hours.
-Students experiencing a psychological crisis should also contact Campus Safety and Police at (336) 278-5555 and ask to speak to the after-hours counselor on call.
+Calling the Elon Campus Safety & Police (336-278-5555) is the most effective way to respond to emergencies abroad, outside of the Elon Global Education Center’s regular business hours.
+Students experiencing a psychological crisis should contact the Crisis Counselor on Call at 336-278-2222.

 The Student Life Emergency Response System page provides more detail for aid available to students.